Atlassian Cloud OAuth Single Sign-On (SSO) with Salesforce

 In this guide, we will demonstrate the setup in three parts:

-- 1: Configure OAuth SSO connection between miniOrange App (as OAuth Client) and Salesforce (as OAuth Provider).
+- Configure the OAuth SSO connection between miniOrange App (as OAuth Client) and Salesforce (as OAuth Provider).

-- Once the plugin is installed select the Apps dropdown from the top menu and click on mO Jira OAuth/OIDC SSO option.
+- Once the plugin is installed, select the Apps section from the sidebar menu and click on mO Jira OAuth/OIDC SSO option.

 - Next, you will be prompted with a welcome pop-up window.
 Click Start Configuration.